-Ayesha Noor, a Social Development and Policy student from HU’s Class of 2020, shares her passion for anthropology and her exciting experiences during the Global UGRAD Program Pakistan.
+Ayesha Noor, a Social Development and Policy student from HU’s Class of 2020, shares her passion for anthropology and her exciting experiences during the Global Undergraduate Program (UGRAD) sponsored by the United States Educational Foundation in Pakistan (USEFP).

 Rebelling against the idea of choosing a career in either Medicine or Engineering and instead going for Liberal Arts and Humanities was one big challenge for me.
 This is largely because from the place where I come from, people still do not realize that there are other fields to pursue and how essential they are for enhancing human capabilities.